top of page

 5. Defer Income and Accelerate Expenses

 By deferring income to the next tax year and accelerating expenses into the current year, startups can lower their taxable income.
+These actions reduce net income for the current tax year, which is a key part of an effective tax strategy to minimize tax liability.
 For example, paying for next year’s software subscriptions in December can increase your deductions.

 Example: A startup paying $10,000 for annual software licenses in December 2025 can deduct the full amount in 2025, reducing its tax liability.